 At the present time Mr. Yackel is chairman of the Monroe County Principals' Organization, and was president of the Monroe County Teachers’ Association in 1946.
 He was also president of the Monroe County Athletic Association for 2 years, and is active in all civic affairs in his community.

 John W. Parker was born in Rochester, and attended the Rochester elementary schools, graduating from Monroe High in 1929.
 He entered Union College in September, 1929, and was very active in sports, playing two years of football, 3 yrs. on the lacrosse team, managing the basketball squad, and winning his block U. He graduated from Union College with the Class of 1933.

 Mr. Parker was engaged as a substitute teacher from 1933 to 1934 in the Rochester Schools, and later taught in the West Webster High School, where he was made Principal.
 Coming to Henrietta in 1936 he was made Principal of that educational institution three years ago.
 At the present time Mr. Parker is Vice-President of the Monroe County Teachers’ Association, and is continually working for the betterment of his school and community.

 The citizens of Rush and Henrietta are to be congratulated on their choice of leaders for their newly adopted school program, and the past records of these young educators should mean much in bringing advancement and unity to the Rush-Henrietta districts in their future educational problems."

-Rush-Henrietta archives tell us that Parker was married to Gladys Parker and retired from education in 1968.
-He traveled around the world, with his many stops including Germany, Poland, Portugal, Russia, and South America.
+Parker was married to his wife, Gladys, and retired from education in 1968.
+They traveled around the world.
+His many stops included Germany, Poland, Portugal, Russia, and South America.
 He enjoyed bowling, gardening, and golfing.